Introduction

 backend cache manager is provided by the http-cache

 crate but is not enabled by default.
-Both the http-cache-reqwest
+The http-cache-reqwest

-crates expose the types so no need to pull in the http-cache
+crates all expose the types so no need to pull in the http-cache

 directly unless you need to implement your own client.